cyberbattles/cyberbattles/node/README.md

    node build/src/server.js
    ```

-2. The backend server is now running.
+2. If you haven't run the server before (or have added new Dockerfiles to the `dockerfiles` dir) then this _will_ take a while, as it prebuilds all the provided scenarios.
+The backend server is now running.
 You can access the example XtermJS page at `http://localhost:1337`.

 ### 2. Frontend Setup